Skyscanner/backpack/CONTRIBUTING.md

 - **Run `npm run release`** (this will run several checks and then `lerna publish`).
 Do not run `npm publish`.
 - You’ll be asked to confirm the new versions and descriptions for every package that has changed.
 - If you need to make changes you can exit without confirming and no changes will be made.

-Be aware that if `bpk-tokens` has changed, *all* packages in the repository will be updated as they all depend on `bpk-tokens`.
-Changing an existing token is almost always worth a "major" release, whereas adding a new token is usually a "minor" release.

 When a component is released for the first time on npm, remember to add the component to the Skyscanner organisation through the [npm UI](https://www.npmjs.com/settings/skyscanner/teams/team/backpack/access).